-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+- (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.

 Applicant's debts are recent and multiple and, although he made some payments under his Chapter 13 payment plan, he stopped making those payments and his bankruptcy was dismissed, which shows that recurrence of his financial problems is likely.
-AG ¶ 20(a) is not applicable.
+He re-filed his Chapter 13 bankruptcy, but as of March 2018 was not making his plan payments.
+AG \P 20(a) is not applicable.

 Applicant's wife's action to divert money from their bankruptcy payments to help their son can be considered circumstances beyond his control.
-However, he failed to act responsibly by pursuing another bankruptcy filing or establishing payment plans for the underlying debts.
+Although he filed a follow-up Chapter 13 bankruptcy, that appears in jeopardy of dismissal because of nonpayment towards his plan.
+He failed to address the five consumer debts listed in the SOR.
 Overall, the record evidence does not support that Applicant acted responsibly under the circumstances.
-AG ¶ 20(b) is partially applicable.
+AG \P 20(b) is partially applicable.

-Applicant did not present evidence of financial counseling.
-Given the unpaid status of all of the debts and the existing tax lien, Applicant's financial problems are not under control and good-faith efforts to pay or resolve the remaining debts is lacking.
-There is no documentary evidence supporting his assertion that he is paying on the tax debt.
-AG ¶¶ 20(c), 20(d), and 20(g) do not apply.
+Applicant presented evidence of financial counseling.
+Given the unpaid status of all his consumer debts and the uncertainty of his Chapter 13 bankruptcy, Applicant's financial problems are not under control and good-faith efforts to pay or resolve the remaining debts is lacking.
+SOR \P 20(c) partially applies.
+Documentary evidence supports that he resolved his tax lien issue and it appears he is current on his mortgage.
+AG $\P\P$ 20(d), and 20(g) apply to SOR $\P\P$ 1.b and 1.c.